vr4

 your actual scheduled end time...

 I always try to give you your full lesson time.
+In many cases I can give you a little extra time!

 • If YOU need to leave early, or "exactly", please tell me at the start of the lesson so